 Signs It Is Time For Marriage Counseling

 Many people associate the idea of marriage counseling with divorce.
 The idea of divulging your deepest thoughts to a stranger may produce intense anxiety.
 But when you’re having trouble speaking to your partner in a relationship, it can be difficult to navigate problems on your own.
-Marriage therapy is a tool that people can use to strengthen their relationships or address issues that influence how well the marriage is working.
+Marriage therapy, a type of relationship therapy is a tool that people can use to strengthen their relationships or address issues that influence how well the marriage is working.

 But when should you seek marriage counseling?
 Here are a few signs that it may be time for you and your spouse to head to a counselor and seek help.